Premutation Carriers

 An allele is a term to describe one’s gene, like green apples are a specific form of an apple.
 Some individuals have what is called an “intermediate” or “gray area” sized allele.
 These are alleles with 45-54 CGG repeats.
 They are not considered to be mutations and do not appear to be associated with any clinical or medical issues, developmental disabilities, or social/emotional difficulties.
 These alleles are identified as such because there is a small chance that they are mildly unstable and may expand to a premutation in future generations.
 There is no reported risk for an individual with an intermediate sized allele to have a child with a full mutation.
 Generally, we don’t use the term “carrier” for those with an intermediate allele.

 This occurs because the changes in the FMR1 gene go through stages as it is passed down in a family.
-These stages start with the normal gene and then proceed to the premutation and then the full mutation.
+These stages start with the typical gene and then proceed to the premutation and then the full mutation.
 The differences in the stages are determined by the number of “CGG repeats” (repeats of a DNA pattern).
 In most other X-linked conditions, there is no middle “premutation” state, so males with the mutation are either affected or non-carriers.

 Issues for Females